Homomorphism complexes, reconfiguration, and homotopy for directed graphs: Definitions and objects of study

 As we mentioned above, Kozlov has pointed out that there is a notion of a `homomorphism complex' for any category of objects where the underlying morphisms are set maps satisfying some condition.
 Cells are defined as set valued functions where each restriction is a morphism in the category, see \cite{KozCom} for more details.
 A notion of homomorphism complex for `$r$-sets' has been studied by Matsushita in \cite{MatMor}.
 We further discuss this notion in Section \ref{sec:structural}.

-If $G$ and $H$ are directed graphs we let $\overline{G}$ and $\overline{H}$ denote the underlying undirected graphs.
+If $G$ and $H$ are directed graphs, we let $\overline{G}$ and $\overline{H}$ denote the underlying undirected graphs.
 We note that $\Hom(G,H) \subset \oldHom(\overline{G},\overline{H})$, since an element $\alpha \in \Hom(G,H)$ is in particular a multihomomorphism of the underlying undirected graphs.
 We can also recover any complex $\oldHom(G,H)$ of undirected graphs via our construction in the `usual' way of embedding graphs into the category of directed graphs.
-Namely, given undirected graphs $G$ and $H$ we construct directed graphs $\hat{G}$ and $\hat{H}$ where for each edge in the underlying graph we introduce a directed edge in each directions.
+Namely, given undirected graphs $G$ and $H$ we construct digraphs $\hat{G}$ and $\hat{H}$ where for each edge in the underlying graph we introduce a directed edge in both directions.
 One can then see that $\Hom(\hat{G}, \hat{H}) = \oldHom(G,H)$.
-Hence the construction of $\Hom$ complexes for directed graphs is in particular a generalization of the theory for graphs.
+Hence the construction of $\Hom$ complexes for digraphs is in particular a generalization of the theory for graphs.

-We also point that if $P$ and $Q$ are graded posets then a \emph{strictly} order preserving poset map $P \rightarrow Q$ can be thought of as a homomorphism of directed graphs $G(P) \rightarrow G(Q)$, where $G(P)$ is the Hasse diagram of $P$ thought of as a directed graph.
-Hence our construction of $\Hom$ complexes for directed graphs generalizes the work of Braun and Hough in \cite{BraHou}, where the topology of complexes of maximal chains in a graded poset is studied.
+We also point that if $P$ and $Q$ are graded posets then a \emph{strictly} order preserving poset map $P \rightarrow Q$ can be thought of as a homomorphism of digraphs $G(P) \rightarrow G(Q)$, where $G(P)$ is the Hasse diagram of $P$ thought of as a digraph.
+Hence our construction of $\Hom$ complexes for digraphs generalizes the work of Braun and Hough in \cite{BraHou}, where the topology of complexes of maximal chains in a graded poset is studied.